 For something good value and a bit local, Family Lorenz & Coffee House is a great place.

-For a cool and stylish option, you should try Hotel Josef.
+For a cool and stylish option, you should try Design Hotel Jewel Prague.